lAzico/documentation/docs/Legal/privacy-policy.md

 ### **Contact Us**

-If you have any questions about this Privacy Policy or our privacy practices in general, you may email us as at: info@moondao.com; call us at: 1-(734)-846-2638; or send us mail to MoonDAO, 398B Capp St., San Francisco, CA, 94110.
+If you have any questions about this Privacy Policy or our privacy practices in general, you may email us as at: info@moondao.com; call us at: 1-(734)-846-2638.

 {00136663;1}